-To explore this potential, we develop a neural-network based framework that learns the physics-informed corrections that map PN dynamics and waveforms to their NR counterparts.
+To explore this potential, we develop a framework based on neural networks that learns the physics-informed corrections that map PN dynamics and waveforms to their NR counterparts.
 The network is designed to augment the existing PN formalism by learning residual correction terms that can account for the higher-order missing physics in the standard PN expansion.

 By anchoring the model to known PN dynamics, we effectively embed physical information into the learning process, ensuring that the network's corrections remain consistent with well-understood analytical behavior.
-In addition, physics-based loss terms impose constraints on these corrections which regularize the solution and promote physically meaningful extrapolation beyond training region.
+In addition, physics-based loss terms impose constraints on these corrections, which regularize the solution and promote physically meaningful extrapolation beyond the training region.
 As a first step forward in this framework, we focus on nonspinning, noneccentric systems.
 In this work, we train the model on a small set of eight hybrid NR surrogate waveforms, demonstrating the framework's potential for data-efficient PN-to-NR calibration.
 The resulting improvement in waveform agreement is illustrated in Fig.~\ref{fig:highest_q_validation_case}, which shows the highest mass ratio validation case.
 In this example, the mismatch is reduced from $2\times 10^{-1}$ for the baseline PN model to $1\times 10^{-6}$ after applying the learned neural network corrections.